Avaray/steam-status-signature-generator/README.md

 - lines from 156 to 164

 ## From Author:
 I created this script as first (or second) PHP project ever.
 This was my start with programming (Thanks Simon for all your help).
 I cant give you a word that everything will work for you.
-It worked for me pretty well, but you might encounter problems, with Paths maybe (check line 90).
+It worked for me pretty well, but you might encounter problems, with Paths maybe (it depends on your host machine; check line 90).
 This is not complete project.
 I abandoned this project long time ago and I will not work with it anymore.
 Right now im working with C# and NodeJS.